GNFC Approves INR 450 Crore Ammonium Nitrate Melt Expansion, Total Capex Pipeline Reaches INR 2,800 Crores

 *this image is generated using AI for illustrative purposes only.

-Gujarat Narmada Valley Fert & Chem (GNFC) has announced a significant change in its leadership.
-The company's Board of Directors has approved the appointment of Shri Manoj Kumar Das, IAS, as the new Director and Chairman, subject to shareholder approval.
+Gujarat Narmada Valley Fert & Chem (GNFC) has announced changes in its leadership and governance structure.
+The company has issued a postal ballot notice seeking shareholder approval for two key matters: the appointment of Shri Manoj Kumar Das, IAS as Director and Chairman, and the ratification of remuneration for the cost auditor.

 Key Details of the Appointment